LET’S ALL KEEP MOVING FOR CEREBRAL PALSY

-Solomon “Solly” Rodan is a smiling and loving 5 year-old who lights up any room he enters.
+Solomon “Solly” Rodan is a smiling and loving boy who lights up any room he enters.
 He’s a goofball, he loves to be WILD, and he doesn’t know a stranger.
 Solly survived three massive strokes at birth, causing damage to over half of his brain.

 When he turned one, he was diagnosed with triplegic cerebral palsy.
 Doctors painted a rather bleak picture of who Solly would become and what he would be able to do.
-In five short years, he has already blown away all expectations, something his family largely attributes to emerging treatments and technologies like Trexo Robotics.
+In just a few years, he has already blown away all expectations - and he keeps making bigger strides.

-Our Faces of CP campaign is an ongoing curation of photos and stories of people with cerebral palsy.
-From all over the United States and around the world.
-Our aim is to share as many stories as possible.
-Together, we’ll raise awareness and show the personal side of what it’s like to live with CP.
-Read them here.
+Our Faces of CP campaign is an ongoing curation of photos and stories of people with cerebral palsy from all over the United States and around the world.
+We want to share as many stories as possible to raise awareness and show the personal side of what it’s like to live with CP.
+Discover more stories here.